CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

    * `M` - merge
    * `S` - split
    * `G` - geometry edit
+   * `A` - address fields should all be NULL values Use `A` when there are no address numbers on either side of street & no addresses listed in City Directory Street Guide &  cannot interpolate addresses from adjacent street segments & modern street addresses do not apply (from OpenStreetMap, please be careful applying modern addresses)

 + `ST Name Alternate [YEAR]`: Is there yet another street name given on the basemaps that differs from the label?
 Often these will be in parentheses.
 + `ST Unopened [YYYY]`: "Paper Streets".
 If the street was open on the historical basemap (see legend), do not enter anything in this field (default).
 If the street was closed, planned (drawn on the map) but not yet opened, enter a **1** in this field.